Often times power training and strength training and are used interchangeably and people ask ‘Is power and strength the same thing?’.

 More details on how to structure a strength training program

-A power training method is generally characterized by intensities between 0 – 70% 1RM, moderate repetitions between 2 – 6 and a dynamic effort, including ballistic efforts (read more about Power Training, Power Training methods and the different efforts in the article The 101 of Power Training for Beginners).
-The training modes are more diverse (similar to the training intensities ranging over a broader range) and can include body weight, light implements, such as medicine balls, or kettlebells, free weights and using accommodating resistance (read more on accommodating resistance in the article Accommodating Resistance Training – Bands and Chains).
+The training modes are more diverse, as compared to strength training methods (similar to the training intensities ranging over a broader range) and can include body weight, light implements, such as medicine balls, or kettlebells, free weights and using accommodating resistance (read more on accommodating resistance in the article Accommodating Resistance Training – Bands and Chains).

 More details on how to structure a power training program

-Strength training being defined as the ability to exert force in order to overcome resistance, therefore your strength training efforts lead to a higher recruitment of muscle fibers and a stronger synchronization of muscle fibers.
+Strength training is the ability to exert force in order to overcome resistance, therefore your strength training efforts lead to a higher recruitment of muscle fibers and a stronger synchronization of muscle fibers.

 More information on the different neural adaptations

 - Why understanding the Mechanics Behind Plyometric Training will make you jump like Michael Jordan

 Power Training vs Strength Training Conclusions

 Next time you get asked ‘Is Power and Strength the same thing?’ you can answer, they are not the same thing, but they share similarities.